Some posts contain compensated links. Please read this disclaimer for more info.

 It is a shame Montenegro is only recently starting to catch wind among European travelers, but that makes it great timing for you.

-Despite a recent uptick in tourism, the Montenegro people remain good souls- not trying to rip-off tourists like you see in other countries who are numb to tourists.
+Despite a recent uptick in tourism, the Montenegro people remain good souls- not trying to rip-off tourists as you see in other countries who are numb to tourists.

 It is only a matter of time before there are too many tourists in this tiny country, and the streets become crowded, and culture gets washed away.
 It is now or never for this small jewel of the western Balkans.
 Take a trip to Montenegro and check out the hype before it is too late!